-The medal ceremonies represent both climax and catharsis, with athletes awarded the coveted gold, silver, and bronze medals placed around their necks.
+The medal ceremony at the Olympics is a moment of rare pomp and ceremony in this informal age.
+The ceremonies represent both climax and catharsis, with athletes awarded the coveted gold, silver, and bronze medals placed around their necks.

 It was not always so.

 When Eric Liddell, "the Flying Scot," won the 400 meter race and the gold medal at the 1924 games in Paris, there was no awards ceremony.
 Back then, the medals were engraved after the games and mailed in a simple package to the victors.
 But, even without the medal ceremony, there was glory.
 Liddell instantly became a hero to the entire United Kingdom and was recognized as one of the greatest athletes of his age.

 Americans of my generation remember Eric Liddell largely because of Chariots of Fire, the 1981 British film written by Colin Welland, produced by David Puttnam, and directed by Hugh Hudson.
 The film was a surprising success in both Britain and the United States, winning four Academy Awards including Best Picture.
 The musical score for the film by Vangelis won another of the Oscars, and its theme is still instantly recognizable to those who have seen the movie.

 To its credit, Chariots of Fire recognized Eric Liddell's Christian faith and testimony.
 His story is inseparable from the drama of his refusal to compete on Sunday, believing it to be a breaking of God's commandment.
 Though this determination was well-known before the 1924 Olympics, it became internationally famous when heats for Liddell's best race, 100 meters, were scheduled for Sunday.